-Proxy Summary 1 Corporate Governance and Board Matters Governing Documents The Board of Directors 9 Committees The Board's Role in Risk Oversight 11 Director Selection Process Director Independence 13 Certain Relationships and Related Person Transactions Shareholder Communications 14 Director Compensation 16 Executive Compensation Compensation Discussion and Analysis 2013 Compensation Decisions Compensation Committee Report Compensation Tables 34 Audit-Related Matters 50 Audit Committee Report 51 Items to Be Voted On 52 Election of Directors 56 Approval of Amendment to the Restated Certificate of Incorporation 57 Other Matters Information About Voting and the Meeting Shares Outstanding 63 Voting Attendance at the Meeting 63 Other Information Stock Ownership 65 Section 16(a) Beneficial Ownership Reporting Compliance Electronic Availability of Proxy Statement and Annual Report Mailings to Multiple Shareholders at the Same Address Proxy Solicitation Costs 66 66 Annex A - Amendment to the Certificate of Incorporation Annex B - Reconciliation of Non-GAAP Measures A-1 B-1
+Proxy Summary 1 Corporate Governance and Board Matters Governing Documents.
+The Board of Directors Board Leadership.
+Committees.
+The Board's Role in Risk Oversight Director Selection Process Director Independence Certain Relationships and Related Person Transactions Shareholder Communications 9 10 11 12 Director Compensation 16 Executive Compensation Compensation Discussion and Analysis Executive Compensation Program Structure 2014 Compensation Decisions Compensation Committee Report Compensation Tables 19 29 35 Audit-Related Matters Audit Committee Report Policy for Approval of Audit and Permitted Non-audit Services Auditor Fees and Services 52 Items to Be Voted On Election of Directors Ratification of Appointment of Independent Registered Public Accountants Advisory Vote on Executive Compensation Shareholder Proposals Other Matters 57 58 58 Information About Voting and the Meeting Shares Outstanding Voting Attendance at the Meeting 63 Other Information Stock Ownership Section 16(a) Beneficial Ownership Reporting Compliance Electronic Availability of Proxy Statement and Annual Report Mailings to Multiple Shareholders at the Same Address Proxy Solicitation Costs 66 66 66 Annex A - Reconciliation of Non-GAAP Measures A-1

-The Walt Disney Company (500 South Buena Vista Street, Burbank, California 91521) is providing you with this proxy statement relating to its 2014 Annual Meeting of shareholders.
-We began mailing a notice on January 24, 2014 containing instructions on how to access this proxy statement and our annual report online, and we also began mailing a full set of the proxy materials to shareholders who had previously requested delivery of the materials in paper copy.
+The Walt Disney Company (500 South Buena Vista Street, Burbank, California 91521) is providing you with this proxy statement relating to its 2015 Annual Meeting of shareholders.
+We began mailing a notice on January 16, 2015 containing instructions on how to access this proxy statement and our annual report online, and we also began mailing a full set of the proxy materials to shareholders who had previously requested delivery of the materials in paper copy.
 References to "the Company" or "Disney" in this Proxy Statement refer to The Walt Disney Company and its consolidated subsidiaries.